Floorp-Projects/Floorp/intl/docs/icu4x.rst

 Updating the bundled ICU4X data
 ===============================

-ICU4X data is bundled directly as a rust crate in the ``intl/icu_testdata``.
-Although this crate is the same name as ICU4X's ``icu_testdata`` crate, it has customized data for Gecko.
+ICU4X data is bundled directly as a rust crate with ``compiled_data`` feature.

+But each ``icu_*_data`` crate has all locale data, so it might include unnecessary data. ``icu_segmenter`` uses custom crates in Gecko since it includes unnecessary data such as the word dictionaries for East Asian.

 The script ``intl/update-icu4x.sh`` can generate and update this binary data.
 If you want to add the new data type, you modify this script and then, run it.

-When using ICU4X 1.2.0 data, CLDR 43, and ICU4C 73.1, you have to run the following.
-The baked data is generated into ``intl/icu_testdata/data/baked``.
+When using ICU4X 1.4.0 data with the latest data that is hard-coded, you have to run the following.
+The baked data of ``icu_segmenter`` is generated into ``intl/icu_segmenter_data/data``.

 .. code:: bash

     $ cd $(TOPSRCDIR)/intl
-    $ ./update-icu4x.sh https://github.com/unicode-org/icu4x.git icu@1.2.0 43.0.0 release-73-1
+    $ ./update-icu4x.sh https://github.com/unicode-org/icu4x.git icu@1.4.0 44.0.0 release-74-1 1.4.0

-ICU4X 1.3 will have new feature "``complied_data``" that replaces customized ``icu_testdata``.
-After upgrading to 1.3, we update this document too.

 Updating ICU4X
 ==============